Reduced quantum electrodynamics in curved space: One-Loop Analysis

 After evaluating the loop integrals for a general $d_{e}$, we employ the above expression for a fixed value of $\epsilon_{e}$, namely $\epsilon_{e}=1/2$.
 The associated divergences will correspond to poles in $1/\epsilon_{\gamma}$.
 The relation between bare and renormalized quantities follows the usual recipe, \bea \psi &=& Z^{1/2}_{2} \psi_{R} \nn\\ A &=& Z^{1/2}_{3} A_{R} \nn\\ e &=& Z_{e} e_{R} = \frac{Z_{1}}{Z_{2} Z^{1/2}_{3}} e_{R} \nn\\ \Gamma^{\mu}_{R} &=& Z^{-1}_{1} \Gamma^{\mu} \nn\\ \xi &=& Z_{3} \xi_{R} \eea where the subscript $R$ means a renormalized quantity.
 As usual, a renormalization scale $\tilde{\mu}$ with dimensions of mass must be introduced.
 One then rewrites the Lagrangian density in terms of such renormalized quantities and renormalization constants that absorb all UV divergences.
 Use of the Ward-Takahashi identity~(\ref{WT}) leads to $Z_{1} = Z_{2}$.
 In the modified minimal subtraction scheme (which we adopt here) the renormalization constants take a simple form \beq Z_{n} = 1 + \delta Z_{n}(\alpha_{R},\epsilon_{\gamma}),\,\,\, n =1,2,3 \eeq where $\alpha_{R} = e_{R}^2/4\pi$ is the renormalized fine-structure constant and $\delta Z_{n}(\alpha_{R},\epsilon_{\gamma})$ is expanded in powers of $\alpha_{R}$ and $1/\epsilon_{\gamma}$.
 Taking into account such an expression for the renormalization constants, one obtains a counterterm Lagrangian density (besides a Lagrangian density written in terms of only the renormalized fields and parameters).

 A theorem proved by Collins states that all counterterms are necessarily local in a flat background~\cite{Collins:1974}.
 An important consequence of this theorem is that a non-local contribution in the action does not get renormalized (i.e., the associated $\delta Z = 0$).
+This point is extensively discussed in Ref.~\cite{teber}.
 In the case of RQED in flat space, this implies that the beta function is zero to all orders in perturbation theory, producing thereby an explicit example of an interacting boundary conformal field theory.
-On the other hand, in a general curved space, by combining the local-momentum representation and the usual Feynman technique, one obtains that the necessary counterterms should also be covariant local expressions.
-This suggests that the beta function of curved-space RQED should also be zero to all orders in perturbation theory.
+On the other hand, since the discussion in Ref.~\cite{Collins:1974} was based on the analysis of superficial degree of divergence of Feynman diagrams, in a general curved space, when one combines the local-momentum representation and the usual Feynman technique, one obtains that the necessary counterterms must also be covariant local expressions.
+This is because divergences in loops should be tantamount to local effects.
+However, one can argue that propagators represent correlations of fields at different space-time points, so one must be able to obtain non-local contributions.
+Indeed, these arise from the finite parts of the loops, but not from the UV divergences.
+The uncertainty principle lies underneath this split: Ultraviolet divergences must be associated with the high-energy contribution and hence emerge as short-distance (local) effects.
+This should also hold in curved space-times, even if the theory contains some non-local operators.
+That is why one should naturally expect that non-local contributions in the curved-space action will not get renormalized.
+In particular, this suggests that the beta function of curved-space RQED should also be zero to all orders in perturbation theory.
 The one-loop proof of this statement will be given in due course.